PizzaThatCodes/AFKMania/README.md

 ### Prerequisites

-- Minecraft server running version 1.20.4
+- Minecraft server running version 1.20.4 to 1.21
 - WorldGuard plugin (if using the AFK_Pool module)

 ### Installation